wowmimir/sqlai/README.md

 ## 🙋 FAQ

 **How is this different from ChatGPT + a CSV plugin?**
 SqlAI is purpose-built for analytics.
 It understands table structures, can join multiple datasets, and renders results in an interactive grid.
-It's also self-hostable and keeps your data private.
+It also keeps your data private.

 **Do I need to know SQL?**
 Nope!
 Just type your question in plain English.